From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 What Does This Mean If You’re Running an Older Version?

 If you’re running on-prem SAP CRM: Your platform is end-of-life.
 SAP no longer releases feature updates.
-Migration to SAP CX V2 is necessary — and it’s a reimplementation, not an upgrade.
+Migration to SAP CX V2 is necessary, and it’s a reimplementation, not an upgrade.
 Plan 6-12 months.
+Don’t let anyone tell you it’s a quick project.

 If you’re evaluating SAP CX for the first time: Start with V2.
-There’s no reason to implement C4C in 2025.
-V2 products offer modern architecture, BTP-based extensions, and Clean Core compatibility.
+There’s zero reason to implement C4C in 2026.
+V2 gives you modern architecture, BTP-based extensions, and Clean Core compatibility from day one.
+We won’t even quote C4C projects anymore.
+It doesn’t make sense.

 FAQ